 However, this approach makes it slow to work with very large files or large amounts of files due to the limitations of the object storage API.
-For these reasons Domino also provides Domino Datasets feature which is mounted remotely using an NFS.
-You can use it to start working very quickly even on very large data since you do not need to download it to your VM.
+For these reasons Domino also provides the Domino Datasets feature, which is mounted remotely using an NFS.
+You can use it to start working very quickly even on very large data since you don't need to download it to your VM.

-Git repos can be accessed similarly to Databricks — you can mount them to the
+Git repos can be accessed similarly to Databricks and you can mount them to the

-/storage and as the name suggests, it is persisted between VM restarts and you can use it to store arbitrary data and code, including git repositories.
+/storage and, as the name suggests, it is persistent between VM restarts.
+You can use it to store arbitrary data and code, including Git repositories.
 The data itself lives in a Ceph cluster managed by Paperspace.

-Versioned data lives in an S3 bucket managed by yourself (and in your own account), but you give the access keys to Paperspace so they can take care of organising the bucket in the supported way and also take care of versioning.
+Versioned data lives in an S3 bucket managed by you (and in your own account), but you give the access keys to Paperspace so it can take care of organizing the bucket in the supported way and also take care of versioning.
 The data itself might still be cached on Paperspace servers, but this is only ephemeral.
-You can also mount other storage solutions, like Azure Blob or GCP.
+You can also mount other storage solutions, such as Azure Blob and GCP.